Loanify/Loanify/README.md

 ##Initial Start
 * Started off with axure flow charts
 * We then made our slack and trello board.
-* Just added the user stories to trello.
+* Added the user stories to trello.
+* Then came wire framing.
 * Then we tackled the schemas for our three models.
 * Following that we researched node mailer and tried to understand how we would email students.
+* Then we delegated work and progressed thru user stories.
 * We then celebrated.

 ##Aproach